thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 #### Accessibility

-This is concerned with the degree to which to make sure your app is as accessible as possible to all, regardless of physical or mental impairments.
+This is concerned with the degree to which to make sure your story is as accessible as possible to all, regardless of physical or mental impairments.
 This should be discussed in your report, justifying aspects of your design in terms of their accessibility.

 | Mark Range             | Requirement                                                                                                                                                          |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |